Defy the Norm. Be Fearless. Ache with Wanderlust. Change the World.

 The Culture-ist is an online magazine for people who passionately care about the greater world around them.
 Our mission is to spread the word about innovators, entrepreneurs, activists, artisans and philanthropists who spend their days making life just a little bit better for others.
 We believe nothing breaks down cultural barriers like a good meal, or journeying through another country in the footsteps of a local (so you’ll find inspiring, experiential stories of travel and food).
 To ‘Be the Change’ we must first value and respect ourselves, which can be practiced through yoga, healthy eating and strong social bonds.We care about the planet, so we write about sustainability, climate change and any issues that threaten the welfare of the environment.
 Our goal is to report on the aspects of culture that truly matter, and the irony, humor and hope that go with it.

 Maria Russo, Co-Founder, Editor

 Maria is a writer and editor who has worked in print and broadcast media at companies such as: MTV Networks, Harper’s Bazaar, Warner Bros. and WOR News Talk Radio.
-She received her BA in Print Journalism from American University in Washington D.C., and currently attends New York University pursuing postgraduate studies in Journalism/Editing.
 Her work has appeared on National Geographic, BBC America, The Huffington Post, People, Stylelist and AFAR among others.
-Russo is a philanthropy buff and avid traveler who loves natural wonders, cultural food experiences and finding the remaining places on earth left undisturbed.
+Russo is a humanitarian and avid traveler who loves natural wonders, slow food, yoga and good conversation over a cup of Masala chai.
 Follow Maria on Twitter @MariaCultureist

 Anthony has spent the past seven years working in the international debt capital markets.
 He is an active philanthropist involved in organizations focusing on microfinance and providing rural communities access to clean water.
 Anthony is currently pursuing an MBA in Marketing and Global Business Strategy at Rutgers University.
 Follow Anthony on Twitter @AJCultureist & @TheCultureist